dice-group/IGUANA/docs/architecture.md

 # Architecture

-Iguanas architecture is build as generic as possible to ensure that your benchmark can be executed while you only have to create a configuration file which fits your needs.
+Iguanas architecture is built as generic as possible to ensure that you only have to create a configuration file to execute your benchmark.
-So ideally you do not need to code anything and can use Iguana out of the box.
+So ideally, you do not need to code anything and can use Iguana out of the box.

 Iguana will parse your Configuration (YAML or JSON format) and will read which Endpoints/Applications you want to benchmark.
-What datasets if you have any and what your benchmark should accomplish.
+What datasets do you want to use, if you have any, and what should your benchmark accomplish?
-Do you just want to check how good your database/triple store performs against the state of the art?
+Do you just want to check how well your database/triple store performs against the state of the art?
-Does your new version out performs the old version?
+Does your new version outperform the old version?
-Do you want to check read and write performance?
+Do you want to check read and write performances?
 ...

-Whatever you want to do you just need to provide Iguana your tested applications, what to benchmark and which queries to use.
+Whatever you want to do you just need to provide Iguana with your applications, what to benchmark, and which queries to use.

-Iguana relys mainly on HTTP libraries, the JENA framework and java 11.
+Iguana relies mainly on HTTP libraries, the JENA framework, and Java 11.

 ## Overview

-Iguana will read the configuration, parse it and executes for each specified datasets, each specified connection with the benchmark tasks you specified.
+Iguana will read the configuration and parse it.
+Then it executes, for each specified dataset, each specified connection, the benchmark tasks you specified.
-After the executions the results will be written as RDF.
-Either to a NTriple file or directly to a triple store.
+After the executions, the results will be written as RDF in a file or directly to a triple store.
-The results can be queried itself using SPARQL.
+The results themselves can be queried using SPARQL.

-Iguana currently consists of on implemented Task, the Stresstest.
+Iguana currently consists of one implemented Task, the Stresstest.
-However, this task is very configurable and most definetly will met your needs if you want performance measurement.
+However, this task is very configurable and will most likely meet your demands if you need performance measurements.
-It starts a user defined amount of Workers, which will try to simulate real users/applications querying your Endpoint/Application.
+It starts a predefined amount of workers, which will try to simulate real users/applications querying your endpoint/application.

 ## Components